0dm/DS3DebugFPS/README.md

 Enter your desired framerate limit on the first line of fps.txt (default is 1000)

+# Is it safe to use online?
+Yes.

 # Borderless
 This will not work in full screen mode, you will need to be in windowed mode.
 This DLL will attempt to fullscreen the game in borderless window mode - it will fit screen too!